A Phenomenological Approach to Multi-Higgs Production at High Energy: Splitting Functions and the Sudakov Factors

 This result is consistent with \cite{Chen:2016wkt}.
 Notice here that unlike the splitting functions in the QCD sector, which scales like $\sim dp_{T}^{2}/p_{T}^{2}$, the splitting function of the Higgs cubic interaction scale like $\sim dp_{T}^{2}/p_{T}^{4}$.
 This type of splitting function dubbed \textit{ultra-collinear} in \cite{Chen:2016wkt} is IR-dominated, with most of the contribution being near $t \sim m^{2}$.
 Also, integrating these ultra-collinear splitting functions leads to power-law Sudakov factors instead of the usual logarithms as we show below.
 Finding the Sudakov factor is now a matter of simple integration.
 Assuming strong-ordering of the radiated particles, the Sudakov factor can be expressed as

 where the sum goes over all particles $B, C$ to which $A$ can decay.
-Plugging eq. (\ref{eq:3HSplitting3}) and using the Higgs mass as an IR cutoff, we obtain
+Plugging Eq. (\ref{eq:3HSplitting3}) and using the Higgs mass as an IR cutoff, we obtain

+where we set $t_{0} = m^{2}$.
 As noted earlier, the Sudakov factor is dominated near $t \sim m^{2}$ and becomes essentially constant for $t \gg m^{2}$.
 As the Sudakov factor expresses the probability of a particle \textit{not} splitting, it is easy to see that increasing the energy scale will have a limited effect on enhancing the splitting of the Higgs.
 This stems from the ultra-collinear behavior of the splitting function which is a direct result of the $dp_{T}^{2}/p_{T}^{4}$ scaling of the splitting function.
 The Sudakov factor of the trilinear Higgs interaction is shown on the left-hand side of Fig. \ref{fig:Sudakovs}, where we can clearly see that the probability of Higgs splitting remains low even at very high energies.
-To better understand the smallness of the splitting probability in the Higgs cubic interaction, we write eq. (\ref{eq:3HSudakov1}) in a more transparent way:
+To better understand the smallness of the splitting probability in the Higgs cubic interaction, we write Eq. (\ref{eq:3HSudakov1}) in a more transparent way:

 where we have define $\alpha_{H} \equiv \lambda/16\pi^{2} \approx 0.003$.
-Thus we can see that the smallness of the splitting probability is a direct result of the weakness of the Higgs trilinear interaction, coupled with the ultra-collinear behavior of this interaction.
+We can see that in the limit $t \rightarrow \infty$, $\Delta_{3\text{h}} (t,t_{0}) \rightarrow e^{-3\alpha_{H}/8} \simeq e^{-0.001} \simeq 1$.
+Thus, we can see that the smallness of the splitting probability is a direct result of the weakness of the Higgs trilinear interaction, coupled with the ultra-collinear behavior of this interaction.
 This result seems to suggest that one should not anticipate a large number of Higgses in pure Higgs events even at high energies, at least for splittings produced through the trilinear interaction, since the probability of splitting is always small.